Health and Safety

 When in an enclosed area where you are not wearing a face covering, always cover your mouth and nose with a tissue when you cough or sneeze – or use the inside of your elbow if no tissues are available.
 Throw tissues in the trash and immediately wash your hands with soap and water for at least 20 seconds, or clean your hands with a hand sanitizer.

+You are required to wear a mask at all times when on campus, and may only remove your mask when directed by College administrators.
+When we all wear a mask to cover our respiratory droplets it helps to reduce the spread of germs into the air and on surfaces.
+It may also protect the wearer from infection.
+Visit the City of Toronto’s website to learn more about facemask and coverings best practices.
 Note: We are all responsible for our own safety on campus.
 While we should always support one another, we do not want you to be in harm’s way.
-If you happen to see someone who is intentionally not following our guidelines and protocols (e.g. not wearing a face mask when on campus), please do not confront them directly.
-Instead, call the Campus Security General Information line 416-289-5240 > option 2, or email email@example.com and let them address it.
+If you happen to see someone who is intentionally not following our guidelines and protocols (e.g., not wearing a face mask or not wearing a face mask properly on campus), please do not confront them directly.
+Instead, call the Campus Security General Information line 416-289-5240 > option 2, or email firstname.lastname@example.org and let them address it.

 Faculty and select front-facing staff members will receive a face shield.
 The College will not be providing face shields to all members of our community as part of its COVID‐19 response.
 Face shields are not meant to be worn as substitutes for face masks/face coverings.